 • The characters’ actions and feelings (CCSS Reading Standards for Literature Grade 1 #4).

 Check back tomorrow to see how the informational texts related to Cinderella can be used to to help children make connections between the fictional narrative text of the story and things that exist in the world around them!
-To see all titles available in the series, you can visit our website or take a look at our brochure for the series by clicking below.
+To see all titles available in the series, you can visit our website or take a look at our by clicking here .

 - Tara Rodriquez